-3.7.15.
+3.7.16.
+"Vehicle electrification type" in the context of this UN GTR defines the separation of light-duty vehicles based on their electrification concept and architecture.

+3.7.17.
 "Vehicle model" in the context of this UN GTR means the vehicle’s commercial name(s).

-3.7.16.
-"Driver-selectable mode" in the context of this UN GTR means a distinct driver-selectable condition which could affect the non-friction capability of a vehicle.
+3.7.18.
+"Driver-selectable mode" in the context of this UN GTR means a distinct driver-selectable condition which could affect the non-friction braking capability of a vehicle.